 Q. How can I demonstrate artistic excellence for my proposed project?

 A. Artistic excellence is evaluated based on the material and work samples submitted with the application.
 This includes a description of the process and criteria for the selection of artists, design professionals, arts organizations, works of art, or services to ensure artistic excellence; and work samples of selected or proposed artists, design professionals, arts organizations, works of art, or services that demonstrate artistic excellence.
-See "How to Prepare and Submit an Application" for the material and work samples that are required to ensure and demonstrate artistic excellence.

 Q: Who reviews and selects grantees?

 A: All applications will be reviewed according to the review criteria of artistic excellence and artistic merit by an advisory panel composed of qualified peer experts, including at least one knowledgeable layperson, representing a range of multidisciplinary art, design, and economic and community development fields.
 Panel recommendations are forwarded to the National Council on the Arts, which then makes recommendations to the Chairman of the National Endowment for the Arts.
 The Chairman reviews the Council's recommendations and makes the final decision on all grant awards.
 A list of past Our Town panelists is available on the website (see the Design discipline).

 Q: Can I request panel comments or feedback after my project has been reviewed?